seraficaj/fccsf_wsl_guide/command-line-setup.md

 Install [oh-my-zsh](https://ohmyz.sh/) to have a beautiful, easy to use Zsh terminal!

-5. Run `apt-get update` to ensure your Linux installation is up to date.
+5. Run `sudo apt-get update` to ensure your Linux installation is up to date.

 6. Run
 ```